Dec 9, 2009

 PEACE FOR ALL

-P.S- I'm thinking of not having more then 15 attendants, so if you're interested get in touch as soon as you can...I have already 4 people interested and I only mailed the invitation a couple of days ago...
+P.S- I'm thinking of not having more then 15 attendants, so if you're interested get in touch as soon as you can...I already have 4 people interested and I only mailed the invitation a couple of days ago...

 Nov 29, 2009